HyperQuant (HQT) Price Tops $0.0002 on Top Exchanges

-HyperQuant (CURRENCY:HQT) traded up 4.8% against the dollar during the twenty-four hour period ending at 0:00 AM ET on July 27th.
-One HyperQuant coin can now be purchased for approximately $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
-HyperQuant has a total market cap of $24,953.70 and approximately $2,397.00 worth of HyperQuant was traded on exchanges in the last 24 hours.
-In the last seven days, HyperQuant has traded 7% higher against the dollar.
+HyperQuant (CURRENCY:HQT) traded down 0.1% against the US dollar during the twenty-four hour period ending at 21:00 PM ET on July 28th.
+In the last seven days, HyperQuant has traded 3.8% lower against the US dollar.
+One HyperQuant coin can currently be bought for approximately $0.0002 or 0.00000001 BTC on major exchanges.
+HyperQuant has a market cap of $24,810.08 and approximately $1,282.00 worth of HyperQuant was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.